 A: We will forward an award letter to all applicants following an offer of admission and receipt of your FAFSA results.
 If necessary, MSPP may contact you to request additional documentation of income and assets before the award letter is released.

 Q: I am not a US citizen, can I apply for assistance?

 A: If you meet the FAFSA filing requirements for an eligible non-citizen, you may be considered for aid.
 Please log on to www.studentloans.gov to determine if you qualify as an eligible non-citizen.

 Q: Can I use my financial aid for living expenses?

 A: Financial aid, including student loans, may be used to cover reasonable living expenses such as housing, transportation, textbooks, utilities, meals and medical expenses.

 Q: How do I receive my financial aid funds?

 A: All financial aid awards, including student loans, are paid directly to the school and credited to your student account at the start of each academic semester.
-Funds for living expenses are then released to the student by check payment after the add/drop period.
+After all tuition and fees are covered, funds for living expenses will then be released to the student by check payment after the add/drop period.